pydio/pydio-doc-admin-guide/4_access_control_and_security/8_group_tenancy.md

-## Group tenancy

-Pydio Cells provides an additional layer for visibility by giving you the ability to restrain the scope for groups, meaning that you can choose if users of group A can interact (share for instance, see and else) with users of group B.
+Pydio Cells provides an additional layer for visibility by giving you the ability to restrain the scope for groups, meaning that you can choose if users of group A can interact (share for instance, see and everything else) with users of group B.

 ### What is group tenancy inside Pydio Cells